-in the form of TODs (examples are presented in Figure 3.5).
+Development in the transit station areas of Alternative I is typically denser than existing development, and denser than the development in comparable locations under the Trend.
+In addition, station area development may occur in the form of TODs (examples are presented in Figure 3.6).
 More households and jobs were allocated to Milwaukee County under Alternative I than the Trend to meet the anticipated demand for housing and employment in fixedguideway station areas.
+Infill and redevelopment is the focus of Alternative Plan I, including some TOD.